 - The diversity of credit providers counts in your favor.
 Having various kinds of cards with a good record of payments tells prospective lenders that you have been vetted and considered creditworthy by several institutions.
 You should have a good reason for getting each card—because of its rewards program, cash back, affinity, bonus awards—but avoid running up purchases simply to accumulate rewards.

 - You can use different cards for different purposes.
 You could use a card from your community bank or credit union for daily purchases, an airline rewards card for large purchases that earn lots of points, a card for business expenses, just to name a few.
 For example, With the NEA® Customized Cash Rewards Visa Signature® credit card, you can tailor your rewards based on your personal situation and spending plans.
-You can earn 3% cash back in any one of six categories—gas, online shopping, dining, travel, drug stores, or home improvement/ furnishings—and you can change the category once a month.
+You can earn 3% cash back in any one of six categories—earn 3% cash back in: gas and EV charging stations; online shopping, including cable, internet, phone plans and streaming; dining; travel; drug stores and pharmacies; or home improvement and furnishings—and you can change the category once a month.
 Plus, you’ll earn 2% cash back at grocery stores and wholesale clubs, and 1% cash back on all other purchases.
 Earn 3% and 2% cash back on the first $2,500 in combined purchases each quarter in the choice category, and at grocery stores and wholesale clubs, then earn unlimited 1% thereafter.

 You’ll want to keep each card active enough to stop the issuer from reducing credit or closing the account.
 And before closing a credit card account, keep in mind that it will lower your available credit and may raise your credit utilization, with possible negative consequences for your credit score.

 Keeping payments current is important, as is checking statements carefully (easier when everything is online), keeping balances low—and limiting the number of accounts to however many you can manage in this way.